The Island of HELIGOLAND – soft spot with rough edges

 Complete Guide to COMO – a Lake to Like

-I love Italy: The gelato, the papagalli, the dolce far niente.
-Somehow, my head got tangled in these clichés like a fork in a heap of spaghetti.
-The funny thing is: On my frequent trips to Bella Italia, I actually find these clichés reflected in the reality around me.
-Just like around the North Italian lake land.
+I love Italy: the Renaissance, the coastal landscapes, the gelato, the dolce far niente.
+Somehow, I’m tangled in these clichés like a fork in a heap of spaghetti.
+The amazing thing is, on my frequent trips to Bella Italia, I actually encounter all these images.
+For example, in the picturesque lake district of Northern Italy.
+Need proof?
+Here’s a comprehensive travel guide to the breathtaking Lake Como – truly a lake to like.

 Sail and motorboats quay at Colico, the Northernmost village at Lago di Como - a lake to like